-- Honor the spirit of "open spaces" in the identification and development of projects, including use of nature-based solutions and green infrastructure. - Support a reasonable and appropriate balance between urban and unincorporated communities in the use of Coordinator services and SCWP resources. - Work toward a shift in practice, so community input is involved as close to the point of project inception as possible. - Raise awareness of and between community voices, the area's public sector and the SCWP. - Remember that it's all about the river and the projects that support the river.
+- Honor the spirit of "open spaces" in the identification and development of projects, including use of nature-based solutions and green infrastructure. - Support a reasonable and appropriate balance between urban and unincorporated communities in the use of Coordinator services and SCWP resources. - Work toward a shift in practice, so community input is involved as close to the point of project inception as possible, building a sense of community project ownership. - Raise awareness of and between community voices, the area's public sector and the SCWP. - Remember that it's all about the river and the projects that support the river.